nandita16gupta/BigData_tech/README.md

 ## Spark

-Apache Spark is a very quickly emerging technology in the Hadoop Ecosystem. what sets it apart from other technologies like Pig for example is that it has a rich ecosystem on top of Spark that lets you do all sorts of complicated things like machine learning, data mining, graph analysis and streaming data.
+Apache Spark is a very quickly emerging technology in the Hadoop Ecosystem.
+What sets it apart from other technologies like Pig for example is that it has a rich ecosystem on top of Spark that lets you do all sorts of complicated things like machine learning, data mining, graph analysis and streaming data.
 So it's a very powerful framework and a very fast one too and it's scalable.
 Spark doesn't have to run on Hadoop.
 It has it own ccluster manager built in or use Mesos.
 Unlike a disk based solution where it is hitting HDFS all the time, spark is a memory based solution as each executor process has a task and a cache.
 DAG engine(Directed Acyclic Graph) optimizes workflows.

 * Can code in Python, Java, Scala.
 Spark itself is written in Scala(compiles to Java Bytecoode and gives fast performance)